lanl/FEHM/README.md

 Run the command

 ```
-git add file1 file2 … fileN
+git add file1 file2 ... fileN
 ```

 to add any files you have changed.
-You can also just run git add  if you want to add every changed file.
+You can also just run `git add .` if you want to add every changed file.

 3. Now, run